juanlao7/protopipe_web/basics.md

 #### Events

-Some cards have the ability of triggering [Events](types/Event.html) when they are processed.
+Some cards have the ability of triggering events when they are processed.
 In the example below, card [K-fold cross-validation](cards/kFoldCrossValidation.html) triggers the *On each fold* event K times and the event *On finish* at the end.

 ![A card triggers two events](assets/img/basics/events_1.png)